 For TLC Amanda reads picture books, children's fiction, and YA fiction

 Kieron Connolly has experience within film, journalism and publishing.
-He gained a Diploma in Screenwriting from the National Film & Television School.
-Two animation films that he co-wrote, Hourglass and Metalstasis, won, among other awards, the Royal Television Society Best Student Animation and the Public Choice Award at the British Animation Awards.
-Apart from screenwriting, he has worked as a script reader for FilmFour Productions and The Works, has written interviews for the Daily Mail WEEKEND Magazine, The Times, movieScope Magazine and Writer’s Forum Magazine, and currently works in editorial for Amber Books and as a reader for the Mail on Sunday.
+He gained a Diploma in Screenwriting from the National Film & Television School, two of his films going on to win many awards.
+He has worked as a script reader for FilmFour Productions and The Works and as a journalist for the Daily Mail WEEKEND Magazine, movieScope Magazine and Writer’s Forum.
+He currently works in editorial for publisher Amber Books and freelances for the Mail on Sunday.
 As an author, he has written four illustrated non-fiction children’s books.
 His first book for adults, Dark History of Hollywood – A Century of Greed, Corruption and Scandal Behind the Movies, was published in 2014.

 For TLC Kieron reads scripts, screenplays and treatments

 Jude Cook lives in London and studied English literature at UCL, where he graduated with a First.
 Originally a musician and songwriter, his first novel, Byron Easy, won the Writers’ and Artists’ Yearbook Competition in 2007, judged by The Literary Consultancy.
 It was bought by William Heinemann (Random House) and was published in February 2013.
 Along with writing fiction, he has six years' experience of tutoring English literature and language to A-level and undergraduate students.
 He has written for the Guardian, the Spectator, Literary Review, TLS, and Review 31.
 His essays and short fiction have appeared in Litro, Structo, Storgy, Long Story Short and Staple magazine.
 His website is www.judecook.com

 For TLC Jude reads literary and commercial fiction, short fiction (novellas/short stories), memoir, and screenplays